Did you know that people in the United States have a life expectancy of approximately 78.9 years?

 Quick tip: Remember to rest and let yourself indulge in your favorite food sometimes for a “cheat meal.”
 Extreme diets almost always backfire.

-While you’re sleeping, your pituitary gland releases the growth hormone, which is responsible for healing and repairing your body while you sleep.
+While you’re sleeping, your pituitary gland releases the essential growth hormones responsible for healing and repairing your body.

 🌿 Protects healthy immune system function